Why Florida’s Space Coast should be your next holiday destination

 Advertisement

 During my first ever trip to America, in which a trip to Walmart was an understated highlight (who knew such large bottles of shampoo existed?!)
-I also ventured on a surfboard for an inaugural attempt.
+I also ventured on a surfboard for an inaugural attempt with Cocoa Beach’s School of Surf.

 I would recommend, however, that the weather be checked before any surfing plans are made.
 Attempting to re-enact any Baywatch scene is hard enough when you’ve never been on a surfboard before (and wearing a rash vest), but it’s even harder to do when there is quite literally no wave.